man-galesh/man-galesh/README.md

 - 👋 Hi, I’m @man-galesh
 - 👀 I’m interested in ...
-Blockchain development
+Web and Blockchain development
-- 🌱 I’m currently learning ...Ethereum development
+- 🌱 I’m currently learning ...Web and Ethereum development
 - 💞️ I’m looking to collaborate on ...Web and Blockchain development
 - 📫 How to reach me ...
 20je0531@agp.iitism.ac.in